 UT Health Austin chiropractor Sylvia Deily, DC, Cert MDT, shares insight on how to stay healthy and active when sitting all day as you return to work or school.

-UT Health Austin dietitian Carla Cos, RDN, LD, advises practicing outdoor food safety during hot summer days to protect you and your loved ones.
+A UT Health Austin dietitian advises practicing outdoor food safety during hot summer days to protect you and your loved ones.

-A UT Health Austin neurologist explains how toxins from algae, such as those found in Lady Bird Lake, Lake Austin, and Barton Springs this summer, can harm you and your pets.
+A UT Health Austin neurologist explains how toxins from algae, such as that found in Lady Bird Lake and Lake Austin this summer, can harm you and your pets.